ErGopiVishwakarma/swipe/README.md

 ## Technologies Used

-- HTML
+- react
-- CSS
+- redux/toolkit
-- JavaScript
+- react-router-dom
-- [Any additional libraries or frameworks used]
+- react-bootstrap

-## Getting Started
+- javascript

 ### Prerequisites
 - Ensure you have [Node.js](https://nodejs.org/) installed on your machine.

 ### Installation